 Replacing your T&P valve if it is faulty should happen right away.
 These valves are a safety feature on all hot water tanks to relieve pressure as it builds up inside the tank so that the pressure does not cause the tank to explode.

 How to replace a TP Valve

-If there isn’t any rust you can get some plumbers tape (Teflon tape) wrap it around the thread of the new valve so that it seals properly (usually five times around will do).
+If there isn’t any rust, you can get some plumbers tape (Teflon tape) wrap it around the new valve thread so that it seals properly (usually five times around will do).